attkap/CustomerServiceGPT/README.md

   - `category_contexts/`: Contexts related to categories.

 ## Contributing
-We welcome contributions to the Customer Service Chatbot project!
+We welcome contributions to the project!
 Whether you have ideas for improvements, want to add new features, or simply wish to fix a bug, your input is appreciated.
-How to contribute
+How to contribute:

 1. **Fork and Clone**: Fork this repository and clone it to your local machine.
 2. **Make Your Changes**: Work on the changes you'd like to make, following the project's coding standards.